KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 At the archetypal layer, it dramatizes the operational distinction between the centropic and entropic trees as though one faction had been expelled from the other.
 But at a deeper layer, it may also reflect a misreading of emanative differentiation itself: the distinct procession of centropic and entropic essences from **L₀ (AP / AD: Aion / Khaon)** is reimagined as an expulsion narrative within **L₄ (DP / DL: Morgis / Sophis)**.

-*Thus the myth confuses the layer of structural distinction with the layer of symbolic dramatization: what belongs to pre-emanative bifurcation is retold as a war among Forms.*
+*Thus the myth confuses the layer of structural distinction with the layer of symbolic dramatization: what belongs to the bifurcal differentiation of emanation is retold as a war among Forms.*

 ---